 Put those zombie fighting skills to the test with this workbook featuring skills you’ve learned in the first six books from the Undead Institute.
 You’ll build a website for PFC Wiggins’s Unofficial Commissary, a source of cheese, “meat” and other goods for humanity’s compulsory, post-apocalyptic armed forces.
 With nothing but your wits and web skills you’ll take the site from a blank page through creating a fully functional, responsive website.

 Nothing takes down zombies like an HTML element on the move.
 You’ll learn how to trigger transitions and then how to create a more complex movements, color changes and more using keyframes, easing functions, delays, and durations.
 So take those static zombie poking sites and turn them into zombie smacking tanks of human ingenuity.

 Covering such apocalyptic topics as CSS shapes, blend modes, filters, gradients, counters and much more, this guide to smacking down zombies will take your CSS skills from afternoon luxury to evening gown elegance.
 Sharpen your skills to a razor edge and be ready for the apocalypse

 Only available directly from the Undead Institute, we’ve got eight CSS cheat sheets that should help you put the hurt on the horde even faster.
 Cheat sheets include CSS Text Properties, Color Keywords, CSS Animation, Modern CSS Layout, CSS Gradients/Filters/Blend Modes, Responsive Design, CSS Specificity, and CSS Content & HTML Entities.

 – HTML5 Forms & Interactive Elements: Or How to Poke a Zombie in the Eye

-– Advanced CSS: Zombie in a Cocktail Dress
+– Intermediate CSS: Zombie in a Cocktail Dress

 – Responsive Design: An Undead Introduction to Mobile Web Development